ssanchezor/GNN-RS/README.md

 |FM + GCN  |1,03%|0,58%|6,49 %|0,9926|8,465|MEDIUM|
 |FM + GAT |2,20 %|1,46%|17,65 %|0,9739|8,465|VERY HIGH|

-The test on all elements of the training set helps us put the numbers in context and see them in some perspective.
+The test over all items of the training set helps us put the numbers in context and see them in some perspective.
-The ranking of the models does not change much and the relationship between metrics is maintained, but the popularity model shows a greater bias.
+The ranking of the models does not change much and the relationship among metrics is kept, but the popularity model shows a greater bias.

 ### 6.3 Results 80K Customers (Random Sampling Test Set) <a name="63-results80k"></a>